As more people are being ordered back to the office, dog owners face a new challenge: helping their dogs adjust to a sudden change in daily life.

 Get help

-If your dog continues to struggle and working from home isn’t an option for you, consider getting some help to take care of your dog.
+If your dog continues to struggle and working from home isn’t an option, consider getting help to care for it.

-Your dog may benefit from spending full or half-days at doggy daycare, or you may need to hire a dog walker to give your pooch a break.
+Your dog may benefit from spending full or half-days at doggy daycare, or you may need a dog sitter or dog walker to give your pooch potty breaks.

 Your dog loves spending time with you, and an abrupt change in your schedule likely will cause distress.